ManfredSteiner/AtmegaSim/README.md

 # AtmegaSim

-The goal of this project is to join a Java program with a Atmega microcontroller C program, in order to improve debugging capabilities, for example if you have to implement a communicaton protocol stack between a Java program on the one side and a microcontroller on the other side.
+The goal of this project is to join a Java program with an Atmega microcontroller C program, in order to improve debugging capabilities.
+For example if you have to implement a communicaton protocol stack between a Java program on the one side and a microcontroller on the other side.

 This project is created and tested with Netbeans 8.2 under Linux.
-The usage of other IDEs, versions or operating systems may cause problems which were not checked up to now.
+The usage of other IDEs, versions or operating systems may cause problems which have not been checked up to now.

 ## Build and run